MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-manipulation.md

 ### Related tasks

-- To perform sampling or divide a dataset into training and testing sets, see [Data Transformation - Sample and Split](data-transformation-sample-and-split.md).
+- Perform sampling or divide a dataset into training and testing sets.
+Use the [Data Transformation - Sample and Split](data-transformation-sample-and-split.md) modules.
-- To scale numbers, normalize data, or put numerical values into bins, use the modules in [Data Transformation - Scale and Reduce](data-transformation-scale-and-reduce.md).
+- Scale numbers, normalize data, or put numerical values into bins.
+Use the [Data Transformation - Scale and Reduce](data-transformation-scale-and-reduce.md) modules.
-- To perform calculations on numeric data fields or to generate commonly used statistics, use the tools in [Statistical Functions](statistical-functions.md).
+- Perform calculations on numeric data fields or to generate commonly used statistics.
+Use the tools in [Statistical Functions](statistical-functions.md).

 ## Examples